 Arkansas & Canada

-Arkansas exports $1.2 billion in goods and services to Canada.
+Arkansas exports $1.3 billion in goods to Canada every year.

 REPORT | Why Canada Matters to Arkansas Businesses

 This is a presentation given by acting Canadian Consul General in Dallas, Vasken Khabayan on November 8, 2017 at the World Trade Center Arkansas.
 It contains strong visual data on the relationship that Canada has with Arkansas and America as a whole.

 The U.S. and Canadian steel and aluminum industries are deeply integrated with significant cross-border operations.
 Many U.S. firms rely on Canadian iron, steel, and aluminum imports as raw materials or components of finished products in the automotive, construction, energy, aerospace, defense, and agri-food sectors.
 This report from the Embassy of Canada highlights which Arkansas exports are facing tariffs or countermeasures and argues that Canada should receive a permanent exemption from the steel and aluminum tariffs.

 This is a presentation given by Consul and Trade Commissioner Delon Chan of the Canadian Consulate General in Dallas on November 8, 2017 at the World Trade Center Arkansas.
 It contains in depth information on business, investment and trade opportunities in Canada.
 Listen to the accompanying Gateways Podcast to this presentation here.

 ARTICLE | Arkansas Depends on Canada Trade

 This in-house article reports on how the Arkansas economy benefited from exports amounting to $5.9 billion in goods in 2015.
 Arkansas’ top export categories are agriculture products, transportation equipment, chemicals, processed foods, machinery and computer and electronic products.
 Most of these goods went to Arkansas’ top export markets in Canada, Mexico, Japan, France and Singapore.